lamamoucattashieu/jarat_gaz_project/README.md

 **This produces two executables:**

-build/truck
+'build/truck
-build/client
+build/client'

 **Running Tests (GoogleTest)**
-cd build
+'cd build
-ctest --output-on-failure
+ctest --output-on-failure'

 GoogleTest is automatically downloaded and compiled as part of the CMake configuration.